quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 In this part, we learn about what type inference is and how to describe a type system for a language.

+This part of the tutorial is largely based on the wikipedia article for [Hindley–Milner type system](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system).
+Specifically, this tutorial walks through Algorithm J.

 # What is type inference?
 A language like Java has what is called a static type system.
-In java, if you try to do something silly like pass a `String` to a method that expects an `int`, the type checker will tell you that you made a mistake before your code even runs.
+In Java, if you try to do something silly like pass a `String` to a method that expects an `int`, the type checker will tell you that you made a mistake before your code even runs.

 This is great, because it catches a lot of errors before you even think about running your code.
 But the drawback is that you have to tell Java the types of all of your variables and the signatures of all of your methods.
 And when you want to write polymorphic code, you have to use generics, which are a little finicky and have ugly syntax.